okaminu/angular-google-maps/README.md

 ```

 ## Usage
-Configure providers like the following in @NgModule annotation of app.module.ts file and replace YOUR_GOOGLE_MAPS_API_KEY with google maps api key:
+Add new provider just like in the sample to @NgModule annotation of app.module.ts file
+and replace YOUR_GOOGLE_MAPS_API_KEY with google maps api key:
 ```
 @NgModule({
         providers: [